Trump lawyers claim immunity, want January 6 lawsuit dismissed - ExBulletin

 WASHINGTON Lawyers for former President Donald Trump and his associates argued on Monday that the inflammatory statements by Trump and others on January 6 before the Capitol riot were protected speeches and consistent with their official duties.

-In response to civil lawsuits paralleling the Jan.
-6 Congressional inquiry, Trump’s lawyers claimed he was acting within his official rights and had no intention of unleashing violence when he called for thousands of supporters marching to Capitol Hill and fighting like hell to disrupt the Senate’s certification of the 2020 election results.
+In response to civil lawsuits parallel to the Jan.
+6 congressional investigation, Trump’s lawyers claimed he was acting within his official rights and had no intention of unleashing violence when he called on thousands of supporters to “march to the Capitol” and “fight”. like hell “to disrupt the Senate certification of the 2020 election results.

 The five-hour hearing in Washington before U.S. District Judge Amit Mehta concerned Trump’s attempts to have the civil lawsuits dismissed.
 Democratic Representative Eric Swalwell of California has filed one of the lawsuits against Trump and a host of others, including Donald Trump Jr., Trump’s attorney Rudy Giuliani, Republican Representative for Alabama Mo Brooks and the group of right the Oath Keepers, blaming the violent violation of the Capitol by Trump supporters.